 Monthly - The accounts department must generate an Accounts Receivable Aging Report at the month's end.
-A copy of the Accounts Receivable Aging Report will be submitted to the Finance Manager within five [5] working days of the month's end to review.
+A copy of the Accounts Receivable Aging Report will be submitted to the Finance Manager within five [5] working days of the month's end of the month to review.